sallysujilee/rc0323-code-solutions/react-context/react-context-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the purpose of React "context"?
+- What is the purpose of React "context"? provide a way to share data between components without having to pass props manually at every level of the component tree

-- What values can be stored in context?
+- What values can be stored in context? can be any type of data
 - How do you create context and make it available to the components?

 - How do you access the context values?